LotusLotus

 Kāśyapa then searched with his God-eye, but was unable to see the māra.
 He was like that savage in the city kingdom of Śrāvastī who had lost his son.
 Searching through a huge multitude, the savage failed to find his son, and he returned tired.
 Likewise, Kāśyapa searched with his God-eye for the māra in the multitude but could not find him.
 Forthwith he said to the Buddha, "I am incapable of finding the evil māra."

-At that time the World-Honored One told Kāśyapa, "You are incapable of protecting and upholding the Dharma for the last 80 years as the Dharma perishes.
+Then the World-Honored One told Kāśyapa, “You are incapable of protecting or upholding the Dharma for the last eighty years as the Dharma perishes.
 A Bodhisattva from the south will be able to protect and uphold it.
-You will find him to be the last one in the group of 500 Bodhisattvas, including Worthy Protector Bodhisattva."
+You will at last find him among the 500 Bodhisattvas, including Worthy Protector Bodhisattva.”

 Kāśyapa replied, "Very good!
 I will look for him."

-Then he found the youth of the Licchavi clan called Entire World Delighted to See.
+Then he found the youth, called Entire World Is Delighted to See, who was of the Licchavi clan.

-[He said], "World-Honored One, this Licchavi youth called Entire World Delighted to See must be the one."
+[He said] “World-Honored One, this Licchavi youth called Entire World Is Delighted to See must be the one.”

 The Buddha told Kāśyapa, "You should go ask him to find the evil māra."

-At that time Kāśyapa, together with the 80 great voice-hearers and the 500 Bodhisattvas, including Worthy Protector Bodhisattva, jointly said to the Licchavi youth called Entire World Delighted to See: "Young man, you are designated by the World-Honored One as the one who is capable of finding the evil māra."
+Then Kāśyapa, together with the 80 great voice-hearers and the 500 Bodhisattvas, including Worthy Protector Bodhisattva, jointly said to the Licchavi youth called Entire World Is Delighted to See: “Young man, you are designated by the World-Honored One as the one who is capable of finding the evil māra.”

-At that time this youth in the huge multitude said to Kāśyapa, "I am capable of finding the evil māra.
-However, there are 80 great voice-hearers and 500 Bodhisattvas, including Worthy Protector, as well as Bodhisattvas Mañjuśrī, Avalokiteśvara, Great Might Arrived, Annihilating All Evil Life-Journey, and Maitreya.
+This youth in the huge multitude said to Kāśyapa, “I am capable of finding the evil māra.
+However, there are 80 great voice-hearers and 500 Bodhisattvas, including Worthy Protector, as well as holy Bodhisattvas Mañjuśrī, Avalokiteśvara, Great Might Arrived, Annihilating All Evil Life-Journey, and Maitreya.
 Why do they not look for him, and why do you make me look for him?
-It would be appropriate first to have them do it, and next to have me do it."
+It would be appropriate first to have them do it, and next to have me do it.”

-Kāśyapa asked, "Is subjugating the evil māra not a meritorious deed?"
+Kāśyapa asked, “Is subjugating the evil māra not a merit?”

 He replied, "Kāśyapa, since you know there is merit, you should do it yourself.
 I cannot do it for now."